PRYSM-Lab/UKCriticalMineral-NetZeroModel/README.md

-# Raw Material Bottlenecks: Shaping the UK Net-Zero Transition under Critical Mineral Constraints
+# The Critical Bottleneck of Minerals: How Supply Constraints Pivot the UK Net-Zero Transition from Electrification to Hydrogen

 ---